Agnes Chavez

-Agnes Chavez is a Cuban American artist, educator and social entrepreneur.
-Chavez is an installation artist working often with data visualization, sound, and image projection.
-Additionally, she designed and created tools for STEAM education and learning, often with a focus on learning through art, language, and physics.
-She founded the art and education programs, sube.com and stemartslab.com and a co-founder of Paseo Project, an arts festival in Taos, New Mexico.
+Agnes Chavez is a Cuban American artist, educator, and social entrepreneur.
+Her installation pieces often feature data visualization, sound, and image projection.
+Chavez has designed and created tools for STEAM education that focus on learning through art, language, and physics.
+She is the founder of the art and education programs Sube and STEMarts Lab, and is a co-founder of Paseo Project, an arts festival in Taos, New Mexico.

 Early life and education

 Chavez was born and raised in New York City.
 Her parents were both from Cuba and they came to the United States as refugees.

 In 1980, Chavez received an associate degree in Art from Miami Dade Community College.
 She went on to get her Bachelor of Fine Arts from California College of Arts and Crafts in 1984.
 In 1986, Chavez moved to Taos, New Mexico.

 Artwork

 Light Forms: Jungle Rhythms

 Chavez showed Light Forms: Jungle Rhythms in March 1993 at the Millicent Rogers Museum in El Prado, New Mexico.
 This piece combines technology and an appreciation for nature.